 Governments may help financial service providers understand the implications of choices (through research and information/education programmes) but it is a step too far to presume that anyone knows better than individuals what they should do with their own money; or better than employers how much, how and when they should pay their employees.

 One major difficulty with income and asset tests of the Tier 1 pension (as in Australia and in most countries with a Tier 2 scheme) is that savers must necessarily doubt whether they will receive any of the Tier 1 pension.
-That doubt directly affects decisions about private provision for retirement and may lead to ‘over-saving’.
+That doubt directly affects decisions about private provision for retirement and may lead to ‘over-saving’ and a misallocation of a country’s resources.

 See Behavioural economics: a brief introduction to the saving literature, Andrew Coleman (2010) accessible here.
 This gives “a very brief introduction to a vast literature”.